haileytapia/portfolio/VarianceChartDomo.md

 ## Customize variance charts

 Use the Chart Properties tool to customize the appearance of a variance chart.
-For more information, see [Chart properties](https://domo-support.domo.com/s/article/360042925374?language=en_US).
+See [Chart properties](https://domo-support.domo.com/s/article/360042925374?language=en_US) for more information.

 The following table shows the unique properties of variance charts: